itsmoops/react-redux-firebase/README.md

 ### Setup
 Log in to https://console.firebase.google.com and create a new project if you don't already have one.

-Firebase login and init commands will run in terminal as a part of the post-install.
+Firebase login and init commands will run as a part of the post-install.

 Select the following options during the firebase init process:
 * Which Firebase CLI features do you want to setup for this folder?